celpas/stcv/README.md

 1. Set [lifecycle configuration](/lifecycle_sm.bash) to your SageMaker notebook instance (remember to set your bucket name).
 2. Visit ```https://<<INSTANCE_NAME>>.notebook.<<REGION>>.sagemaker.aws/proxy/1199/```.
+3. Done!

 Note that VSCode starts automatically while for other tools the relative notebook should be used.

+## Requirements

+A notebook instance with Amazon Linux 2.